Optimal Pricing with a Single Point: Optimal performance for randomized mechanisms

 The proof of \Cref{lem:qzerbounds} is presented in Appendix \ref{apx:qzerbounds}.
 While the optimal maximin ratio converges to zero as $q \to 0$, quite strikingly, the rate of convergence is \textit{extremely slow}, $\Theta(\log(q^{-1}))$ for both mhr and regular distributions.
 In other words, this shows that even very low conversion rates are quite informative for pricing purposes.
-Furthermore, recalling the result for deterministic mechanisms, we see that, for regular distributions, randomization allows to fundamentally alter the rate of convergence as $q$ approaches zero, from $\Theta(\sqrt{q})$ to $\Theta(\log(q^{-1}))$.
+Furthermore, recalling the result for deterministic mechanisms, we see that, for regular distributions, randomization allows to fundamentally alter the rate of convergence as $q$ approaches zero, from $\Theta(\sqrt{q})$ to $\Theta(\log(q^{-1}))$, altering the value that can be extracted from the data.
 Randomization is extremely valuable with very low conversion rates.
+Such an effect is less pronounced for mhr distributions as the rate of convergence to zero was already extremely slow for deterministic mechanisms.

 We now explore the value of randomization for high values of $q$.
-Our next result provides theoretical lower and upper bounds on the optimal performance $\Rb(\MechSet, \aDistSetq{q})$ as $q \to 1$.
+Our next result provides theoretical lower and upper bounds on the optimal performance $\Rb(\MechSet, \aDistSetqa{q})$ as $q \to 1$.

-\begin{proposition} For any $q \in (0.5, 1)$, and $\alpha \in [0,1]$, there exist $c_3, c_4 > 0$ such that \bearn \frac{c_3}{\log(\frac{1}{1-q})} \leq \Rb(\MechSet, \aDistSetq{q}) \leq \frac{c_4}{\log(\frac{1}{1-q})}. \eearn \end{proposition} The proof of \Cref{lem:qonebounds} is presented in \cref{apx:qzerbounds}.
+\begin{proposition} For any $q \mbox{ in }(0.5, 1)$, and $\alpha \mbox{ in }[0,1]$, there exist $c_3, c_4 > 0$ such that \bearn \frac{c_3}{\log((1-q)^{-1})} \leq \Rb(\MechSet, \aDistSetqa{q}) \leq \frac{c_4}{\log((1-q)^{-1})}. \eearn \end{proposition} The proof of \Cref{lem:qonebounds} is presented in \cref{apx:qzerbounds}.
 This result further highlights the significant value of randomization against both regular and mhr distributions.
 Indeed, with deterministic mechanisms, the performance decreased linearly with $q$ as $q$ approached one.
 Now, the performance only decreases at the significantly slower rate of $\Theta(1/\log((1-q)^{-1}))$.
 The value of randomization is again extremely high, as illustrated in \Cref{fig:rand}.

-\section{Optimal Pricing with uncertainty on the probability of sale}
+\section{Optimal pricing with uncertainty on the probability of sale}

 In this section, we show how the ideas established in the previous sections can be generalized when the seller does not know the exact value of the probability of sale but only an interval to which it belongs $[\ql, \qh]$.
 In particular, we focus on general randomized mechanisms and the object of interest is now \bearn \Rb (\MechSet, \aDistSet{[\ql, \qh]}) &:=& \sup_{\Psi \in \MechSet} \inf_{F \in \aDistSet{[\ql, \qh]}} R(\Psi, F). \eearn